hughperkins/tf-coriander/README.md

     rm -Rf third_party/cuda-on-cl/build
     bazel clean --expunge
     ```
+  - python working (as of commit 5e67304c3c)
+    - you'll need to do `bazel clean`, and rebuild from scratch, if you already did a build prior to this commit
 - Oct 20:
   - removed requirement for CUDA Toolkit
   - updated build slightly: added https://github.com/hughperkins/cuda-on-cl as a submodule